slaufer/i3status.py/README.md

 This is a replacement for i3status, the program that i3bar calls to generate the status line.
 I built this for myself, so it has no configuration.
 You have to edit the `main()` function at the bottom to customize it.

 ## Modules
-- Network I/O rate: EWA smoothed rate (β = 0.9, Δt = 250ms), blinky activity icons
+- Network I/O rate: time-adjusted EWA smoothed rate (τ = 2s), blinky activity icons
 - Filesystem free space: Available amount, bar for proportion
 - NVIDIA GPU load: Percentage, bar for proportion (or for aesthetic purposes?!)
 - NVIDIA GPU VRAM: Available amount, bar for proportion